simonjanousekk/mamlas1/README.md

     }
     ```
 - the results of the current solution are unstable, sometimes system asigns micro as card 1 after boot.
+- this issue seems to be solved, processing scans and detects the adress of arduino. the fuckery of 0,0,0 might be unsolved, didnt encounter it now (might be solved by the new waiting `startup-rpi.sh` script.)

 ## todo